-- These materials are porous so draw moisture from the potting mix and dry out more quickly.
+- Unfired clay (terracotta) and concrete pots are porous so draw moisture from the potting mix and dry out more quickly.
 Plants require more frequent watering (higher maintenance).

 - Re-potting can be a major challenge to avoid breaking the pots.

-- Ceramic pots that are often curved in shape at the top make it difficult to repot or change the potting mix.
+- Ceramic pots are fired clay with a glaze coating.
+They are often curved in shape at the top making it difficult to repot or change the potting mix.